HenrikDK/InternalRazorPagesUi/README.md

 - Pluggable persistent search control filtering multiple tables on a single page
 - Inline editing of data in a table
 - Breakout editing of data from a table
-- Persistent filtering of table contents accross requests based on multi-select table header controler
+- Persistent filtering of table contents across requests based on multi-select table header controller

 ### Bootstrap 5
 - SideBar and NavBar implemented using HTML Grid based layout.
-- Persistent SideBar state accross requests using localStoage
+- Persistent SideBar state across requests using localStorage
 - NavBar highlighting based on URL
 - Placeholder for User Login
 - Breakout editor using different bootstrap controls